DarkExplorer31/Python-OC-Lettings-2.0/README.md

 # OC-Lettings 2.0

 Welcome to the OC-Lettings 2.0 project!
-This repository contains the source code for the Orange County Lettings website.
+This repository contains the restructured source code for the Orange County Lettings website.

 ![deployed-on-Render](/badges/deployed-on-render.svg),
 ![built-with-Django](/badges/build-with-django.svg),